Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Main results

-\begin{remark} The tail probability approximation results in Theorems \ref{theorem1} and \ref{theorem1'} provide technical support for the theoretical analysis of our importance sampling algorithm, where one needs to ensure that the exponential decay rate of the estimator variance matches that of the target tail probability.
+\begin{remark} The tail probability approximation results in Theorem \ref{theorem1} provides technical support for the theoretical analysis of our importance sampling algorithm, where one needs to ensure that the exponential decay rate of the estimator variance matches that of the target tail probability.
+Although the term $O(1)$ in \eqref{gxgx2} in the general case is not specified, the developed approximations are sufficient enough to guarantee the asymptotical efficiency of the proposed Monte Carlo methods.
 Construction of the importance sampling estimator and the corresponding approximation results for the estimator variance will be provided in Section \ref{subsubsec:Sim}.

-When $n$ is fixed with $p\to\infty$, from the proof of Theorem \ref{theorem1}, we have the same approximation results as in Theorem \ref{theorem1} and Corollary \ref{cor1}.
-In addition, we believe that it is possible to extend the proof to the case when $p=\Theta(n^{1+\epsilon})$ for any $\epsilon>0$, and derive sharper asymptotic approximation results than Theorem \ref{theorem1'}.
+When $n$ is fixed with $p\to\infty$, from the proof of Theorem \ref{theorem1}, we have the same approximation results as in Theorem \ref{theorem1}.
+In addition, we believe that it is possible to extend the proof to the case when $p=\Theta(n^{1+\epsilon})$ for any $\epsilon>0$, and derive sharper asymptotic approximation results than Theorem \ref{theorem1}.
 However, this involves the calculation of the expectation of $\exp\{-\sum_{i=1}^n(\lambda_i/p-\beta)^k\}$ for $k\geq 3$ (see the proof of Theorem 1 for more details).
 These extensions will be considered in future work. \end{remark}